 - Explaining what you have done to improve the situation and the lesson you learned to reassure the employer that the behavior will not be a problem.

 - Red Flag: I was fired at XYZ Company.

 - Reason: I was late for work many times.

 Make sure you focus on how you have changed the situation and learned from the experience rather than focusing on the actual problem.
-I suggest going thorough this exercise and identify what truthful information you can divulge that won’t be harmful in your obtaining a job.
+I suggest going thorough this exercise and identifying what truthful information you can divulge that won’t be harmful to your chance of obtaining a job.

 Also, I don’t suggest to voluntarily offer this information, but only if it comes up during the candidate screening process.
 Just so you know, legally employers cannot ask you certain questions, per the U.S Equal Opportunity Commission (EEOC), so understand your rights and what questions are acceptable to answer.

 You want to make sure you reassure the employer that history will not repeat itself.
 Making excuses or blaming others for your problems highlights a more serious behavioral problem – not taking responsibility for your actions.
 Don’t be that person.
 Be the person that is confident, resilient and dedicated to giving your absolute best!